digdir/dialogporten/README.md

 ### Deployment process

-Deployments are done using `Github Actions` with the following steps:
+Deployments are done using `GitHub Actions` with the following steps:

 #### 1. Create and Merge Pull Request
 - **Action**: Create a pull request.